Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Conclusion

-Chance-constrained optimization problems play an important role in various real-world applications and limit the probability of violating a given constraint when dealing with stochastic problems.
-We have considered the chance-constrained knapsack problem and shown how to incorporate popular probability tail inequalities into the search process of an evolutionary algorithm.
-Our investigations point out circumstances where to favor Chebyshev inequality or Chernoff bound as part of the fitness evaluation when dealing with the chance-constrained knapsack problem.
-Furthermore, we have shown that using a multi-objective approach when dealing with the chance-constrained knapsack problem provides a clear benefit compared to its single-objective formulation.
+Chance-constrained optimization problems play a crucial role in various real-world applications as they allow to limit the probability of violating a given constraint when dealing with stochastic problems.
+We have considered the chance-constrained knapsack problem and shown how to incorporate well-known probability tail inequalities into the search process of an evolutionary algorithm.
+Furthermore, we introduced deterministic approaches and compared them to the designed evolutionary algorithms.
+For the deterministic approaches, the disadvantage of them is the computation time when dealing with the chance-constrained knapsack problem.
+Our experimental results show that when solving large-size instances, DP can not finish in 10 hours, The heuristic approach can not finish in two hours while EAs can obtain a good quality solution in minutes.
+Even for small-size instances, GSEMO can get similar quality solutions as ILP and the heuristic approach but takes less computation time in most instances.
+Furthermore, our investigations point out under what circumstances Chebyshev's inequality or Chernoff bounds are favored as part of the fitness evaluation.
+The Chernoff bound is preferable in cases where the probability of violating the capacity of knapsack is small.
+We also have shown that using a multi-objective approach when dealing with the chance-constrained knapsack problem provides a clear benefit compared to its single-objective formulation for all kinds of investigated instance classes.